 In 2009 he began a major association with the Graz Opera, singing his first Hans Sachs and returning for Barak (“Die Frau ohne Schatten”), Germont (“La Traviata”), Iago (“Otello”), Orestes (“Elektra”) and the title role in “Falstaff”.
 He has performed Jochanaan (“Salome”) at the Wiener Staatsoper, Berlin Staatsoper and Opéra national de Montpellier.
 Other appearances include the Royal Opera, the Paris Opera, the Lyric Opera of Chicago, Welsh National Opera, English National Opera, Scottish Opera and Opera North.

 Recent concert appearances include Adams’ Nixon in China (BBC Proms, Berlin Festival) conducted by the composer; Wotan “Die Walküre” Act 3 (Philharmonia) for Wagner’s 200th birthday; and an invitation by Prince Charles to sing Hans Sachs at his 65th birthday Wagner gala at Buckingham Palace.

-His forthcoming engagements include Mandryka (“Arabella”) in Amsterdam and Hamburg and roles for the Graz Opera, Hamburg Opera, Frankfurt Opera and the Budapest Wagner Festival.
-His CD of Wagner arias on BIS records is released in 2014.
+Engagements this season include Mandryka (“Arabella”) in Amsterdam and Hamburg and roles for the Graz Opera, Hamburg Opera, Frankfurt Opera and the Budapest Wagner Festival.
+His CD of Wagner arias on BIS records was released in 2014.

 This is for information only.
 For a full and up to date biography please contact Phillippa Cole